narFnarF/Tutorial-pour-tester/README.md

 # Tutorial
-Repo for testing how github works.
+Repo for testing how git, github and git clients works.